1. Cataracts Are a Natural Part of Aging

 4. Cataract Surgery is Safe

+Cataract surgery is not only safe, but it might also even restore your vision to better than you ever remember it.
+Many patients tell us they wish they would have done it sooner.
 Surgery consists of implanting an artificial plastic lens inside the eye.
 The implanted lens is calculated to match your eye so that minimal vision correction is needed after surgery.
 After the surgery, which only takes a few minutes, you’ll be prescribed anti-inflammatory eye drops and antibiotic eye drops to help you recover.

 Frequently Asked Cataract Questions